kingluddite/web-dev-notes/full-stack/meteor/meteor-react-udemy/meteor/13-pub-sub-review.md

   // props.employees => an array of employee objects
 ```

-That is everything from the publication side down the the React Component
+That is everything from the publication side down the the **React** Component

 **note**

-This may seem overwhelming and convuluted but it is something we will repeat over and over again in every meteor react application we create
+This may seem overwhelming and convuluted but it is something we will repeat over and over again in every **Meteor React** application we create

 ## Next Challenge
-Add more employees when someone clicks 'more'
+Add more employees when someone clicks **'more'**